 No gradients, textures, shadows, or special effects.

 For special occasions only, UMC may work with campus partners or others to create special editions of Running Bucky.
 For example, holiday-themed graphics and graphics for individual sports have been created and are available for use in ETSU’s brand toolkit.
-Creating alternate versions, however, should be reserved only for major initiatives and campus partners must work with UMC to create the design.
+Creating alternate versions, however, should be reserved only for major initiatives, and campus partners must work with UMC to create the design.

 Flag Variations (When Applicable)